 When I first arrived here in the UK, I found it creepy that they were addressing me with these words, but I’m used to it.
 It’s no big deal.

 This is a big factor in our relationship.
 In our Filipino culture, Men are the head of the family, and always have the final say on everything.
 Stereotyped by the fact, we need to follow men in our relationship.

-Being married to an English guy, somehow I felt like I broke those traditional customs of Filipino relationship.
+Being married to an English guy, somehow I felt like I broke those traditional customs of Filipino relationships.
 Even when we were still dating, my husband always treats me equally in our relationship.
 My personality is too strong for him to handle!

 He managed anyway.
-I always have my freedom to do the things that I love and pursue my goals in life.
+I always have the freedom to do the things that I love and pursue my goals in life.
 I know that I can do it with him supporting me 100% without any doubts and hesitations, or making me feel that I can’t do it because ‘I’m married.

 5. “Ang Padala” (Money remittance to the Philippines)

 This topic needs a lot of explaining.
 Sending money back to the Philippines is one of the things where you can see the cultural differences in our relationship;